SDSIG/Web-Studio-News-App/readme.md

 - After you `forked` this repo, it would create a copy of this repo in your account.
 - Now in your forked repo, click on the `green code icon and copy the https url and clone the repo using git bash or github desktop`
 - If you don't have git bash or github desktop installed, we suggest you install and use it, but for now you could also download this project by clicking on the `green code button and then click the download ZIP option`.
-- Once you forked this project it is suggested you create a new branch and make your changes in that branch and once you are satisfied and feel that your current changes are a addon to the repo, go ahead a raise a [Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)
+- Once you forked this project it is suggested you create a new branch and make your changes in that branch and once you are satisfied and feel that your current changes are a addon to the repo, go ahead and raise a [Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)

 ## Report Issues 😱
 - Click on the issues tab in this github repo navigation.